schuchert/wikispaces/pages/cpptraining.GettingCppUTestCompiledUsingCDTToolSet.md

 These steps assume you are using the CDT's tool set.
 Before following these instructions, please make sure you have [[cpptraining.GettingStartedWithEclipseCdt|followed these instructions first.]]

 # Steps
 * Update your path to include the// **bin**// directories under mingw and msys.
-These directories were installed under the Eclipse directory when installing the [[http://code.google.com/a/eclipselabs.org/p/wascana/|wascana plugin]].
+These directories were installed under the Eclipse directory when installing the [wascana plugin](http://code.google.com/a/eclipselabs.org/p/wascana/).
 In my particular case, I installed Eclipse under C:\learncpp\eclipse, so I added to my path for all DOS shells:
 >> //**C:\learncpp\eclipse\mingw\bin;C:\learncpp\eclipse\msys\bin **//

-* Download CppUTest (version 2.3 as of this writing): [[http://sourceforge.net/projects/cpputest/|CppUTest at Sourceforge]]
+* Download CppUTest (version 2.3 as of this writing): [CppUTest at Sourceforge](http://sourceforge.net/projects/cpputest/)
 * Extract the zip somewhere (I'll be using c:\learncpp\CppUTest23 for this example)
 * Switch to the install directory
 ```